(Mocomo Gold N Diamond X Amberfield's Dun Lovin')

 foal at all.
 So the bright side is, indeed, this lovely filly!

 Lilly was sold (at one month of age) along with her dam Lovey.
-She has lived at
+She lived at

-Radiance Morgans and then with Rita Harwell, and is currently owned by Emily
+Radiance Morgans, then with Rita Harwell, then with Emily

 Lilly's complete pedigree can be found